dw943893/baseball_predictor/README.md

 In other words, as a team's number of runs, hits, walks, or homeruns increase, so does their number of wins.
 The category that is most negatively correlated with winning (-0.40 and below) is Earned Run Average (ERA), which means as a team's ERA increases their number of wins decreases.

+The average number of runs batting in, hits, walks, and homeruns for a player who has played in 100 games one of more times within the past 5 seasons is 64 RBI, 100 hits, 46 walks, and 18 homeruns.
+The average ERA of starting pitchers who have started 20 games at least once in the past 5 seasons is 4.11 runs.

-Based on these findings, I recommend adding the following lesser-known hitters who have been above average in runs batting in (RBI), hits, walks, and homeruns in at least one season since 2017.
+Based on these findings, I recommend adding the following lesser-known hitters who have been above average in these offensive categories in at least one season since 2017.
 I categorized a player as "lesser-known" based on my subjective domain knowledge as a MLB baseball fan.

 - Ryan McMahon (Rockies)
 - Yoan Moncada (White Sox)